komalsrathi/rnaseq-batch-correction/analyses/interaction-plot/README.md

 * gene_counts() takes a maf file with mutations from samples being analyzed and uses dplyr functions to generate a count of genes with mutations for each sample in the maf file.
 * coocurrence() calculates the cooccurrence or mutual exclusivity of gene pairs and assigns each pair a significance value based on Fisher's exact test.
 * modify_cooc_sum() removes insignificant cooccurrence pairs based off a provided p value
-* plot_corr() uses the R corrplot library to graph the cooccurrence scores and label pairs with a hypothesis adjused value greater than a provided value
+* plot_sort() uses the R corrplot library to graph the cooccurrence scores and label pairs with a hypothesis adjused value greater than a provided value
 * plot_disease() creates a bar plot with a count of mutations in each gene and disease type